 The NCC Training Academy is part of the National Caravan Council, the UK trade body that looks after the entire supply chain within the leisure vehicle and holiday park industries.
 The Academy provides training and qualifications that have been specifically designed to meet the needs of the leisure vehicle service sector.

-All our programmes for caravan service technicians meet the requirements for the Approved Workshop Scheme (AWS).
+All our courses for caravan service technicians meet the requirements for the Approved Workshop Scheme (AWS).

-The article below will explain the three main competence skills that are considered a minimum standard for caravan service by the industry.
+The article below will explain the three main skills that are considered a minimum standard for caravan service by the industry.
 The article is a lengthy read, but it will help you identify where to begin, which training course to do first and how to comply with both industry best practice and UK law.
-Once you know where you want to begin, we can help you further.
+Once you know where you want to begin, we can help you with the next steps.

 Quite simply, gas can be lethal if not handled correctly.
 Gas burning equipment is not just a fire hazard; escaping gas is harmful and incorrect burning appliances can lead to CO poisoning.
 Therefore, anyone working with gas must legally be able to demonstrate competence in handling gas, both for their own safety and the safety of their customers.